Instant Pot Pork Chops

 There are two ways you can make pork chops in the Instant Pot.
 You can use the sauté mode to give them a bit of a sear before pressure cooking them, or if you’re in a hurry, you can skip the sauté step and just pressure cook.
 You can even cook them from frozen.

-Either way, they turn out tender and ready to eat in just 30 minutes.
 I prefer to sear them first because it adds to the flavor and looks more appealing, but if you’re going to be serving them with a sauce, it won’t make as much of a difference.
 After trying this recipe you will want to try these ranch pork chops cooked in the Instant Pot as well.

 Ingredients Needed